 Whatever your reason for letting, the private rental sector in the UK gives investors, or those who have acquired second homes or a portfolio of properties, the ability to make a very good return.

-“Having used LettingZone for many years we have found them to be both great value and very professional at all times.”
+“Having used LettingZone for many years I have found them to be both great value and very professional at all times.”

 The location, condition and size of the property, fittings and present and potential future market forces must all be considered.
 At LettingZone a representative will visit your property, at no charge, to carry out an initial inspection and discuss all relevant issues with you.
 This allows you to ask any questions that you have or discuss any particular concerns.
 This also comes as part of the free initial registration service.
 It is important to review the condition of the property in this way, as it will affect the speed at which your property can be let.
 It will also help you to work out the level of return you can expect to achieve.